Black Friday, the biggest U.S.-centric shopping event of the year, has become a global phenomenon with huge discounts and deals.

 - According to Investopedia, Buy-Now-Pay-Later (BNPL) services saw a 9.6% increase in usage, with consumers spending $18.2 billion through these options.

 - Looking at the broader Cyber Week period, global sales increased by 6% YoY, culminating in $298 billion in 2024.
-This reflects a strong demand for online shopping, driven by attractive discounts and promotions across various categories.

 - Online sales grew by 9% YoY in the United States, totaling $16.4 billion.โ